Bristol Stag Weekend - Planning your Bristol stag do

 Places to eat – Group dining in Bristol

 With a city as lively and bustling as Bristol, there are plenty of places to catch a bite to eat in-between all of the crazy Bristol stag do activities and propping up the bar.
-Here are five great options for groups, giving you incredible pizzas, mind blowing curries and a couple of the more unique dining options.
+Here are five great options for groups, giving you incredible pizzas, mind blowing curries and a couple of the more unique dining options, not to mention the bars and clubs.

 Racks Bar and Kitchen